Nicola Porcella: Early life and education

-Porcella was born in Lima, Peru, on February 5, 1988.
-After Nicola's parents got divorced, he moved in with his dad.
+Porcella was born in Lima, Peru, on 5 February 1988.
+After his parents got divorced, he moved in with his dad.
 He has one younger brother, making him the oldest son of Francesco Porcella and Fiorella Solimano.

 He attended elementary school at Colegio Carmelitas and later, he attended the first years of high school in Argentina where he began to play football.
 After spending time in that country, he returned to Peru to finish his studies at the Agnus Dei College.

 Career

-Nicola was trained as a teenager in the youth division of the Circolo Sportivo Italiano, a team where he won tournaments in his category such as the Copa de la Amistad and Copa Adeclub.
+Porcella was trained as a teenager in the youth division of the Circolo Sportivo Italiano, a team where he won tournaments in his category such as the Copa de la Amistad and Copa Adeclub.

 In 2006, he made his professional debut at FBC Melgar.
 In 2008, he was signed as a new reinforcement of the Deportivo Municipal football club, which was active in the second division.

-He joined the Sport Boys football club in the under-17 category, initially in the reserve team, where he stood out as a striker.
-During his footballer career, Nicola already mastered dribbling while participating in the local tournament, scoring goals, including his goal against Universidad San Marcos as a player on the mayor's team.
+Porcella joined the Sport Boys football club in the under-17 category, initially in the reserve team, where he stood out as a striker.
+During his footballer career, he already mastered dribbling while participating in the local tournament, scoring goals, including his goal against Universidad San Marcos as a player on the mayor's team.

-In 2010, he decided to retire from soccer to work as a cabin crew member.
+In 2010, he decided to retire from football to work as a cabin crew member.
 His image was later popularized in the media campaigns of the Chalaco team, of which he has declared himself an admirer.
 Later, he ventured as an aviation pilot, until entering television.